aditiyass/yii2-easyfilemanager/README.md

 Usage
 -----

+Make sure to migrate all table from `src/migrations` folder.

-Once the extension is installed, add to module configuration :
+Once the extension is installed and database is ready, add to module configuration :

 ```php
     'modules' => [